 Compass’s unique matching capabilities puts your roles in front of the students who have your ideal employee qualities.
 The result is that employers and students connect meaningfully, paving the way for successful future employment.

-You can learn more about connecting with Gen Z through Compass Career Profiles (and other options like work-based learning and sponsorships) here.
+Discover more ways to connect with Gen Z through Compass Career Profiles (and other options like work-based learning and sponsorships) here.